 Figure 1: AMS-01 on STS-91

 The AMS flew in space in June of 1998 aboard the Space Shuttle Discovery (Figure 1), and it is being integrated and tested to fly on the International Space Station (ISS).
 The AMS-02 will be transported in the cargo bay of the Space Shuttle for installation on the ISS.
-Once on the ISS S3 Upper Inboard Payload Attach Site, the AMS will remain active for the duration of ISS (Figure 2).
+Once on the ISS S3 Upper Inboard Payload Attach Site, the AMS will remain active for at least three years (Figure 2).

 Figure 2: AMS-02 on S3 Truss of ISS